 Do you constantly strive to improve your pickleball game?
-One of the most essential skills in pickleball is serving; perfecting it can increase your chances of winning.
+One of the most essential skills in pickleball is serving.
+Perfecting it can significantly increase your chances of winning.
 However, there is some confusion over whether tossing the ball during a serve is legal.
-So, let’s find out can you toss the ball up when serving in pickleball or not?
+So, let’s find out: can you toss the ball up when serving in pickleball or not?

 Is It Legal to Toss the Ball While Serving in Pickleball?